 Moving to Manhattan?
 For many, moving to New York is a rite of passage – professionally, personally, or both.
 But moving to the Big Apple sure can be overwhelming!
 While Manhattan is just one of NYC’s five boroughs, this narrow island is what most people picture as New York City.
 Manhattan itself is split into dozens of small neighborhoods, each with its own personality, amenities, and cast of characters.
 So, where do you begin?
-Use our Manhattan Neighborhood Guide to get started.
+Use our Manhattan Neighborhood Guide to find the best Manhattan neighborhoods.

 Should I Move to Manhattan?